 Lastly, accountants need to consider the impact of the adoption of new accounting pronouncements in both the development of their expectations and their assessment of the results of their analytical procedures.
 For example, with the adoption of ASC 606, Revenue from Contracts with Customers, reporting entities may see a significant change in either or both of the timing and amount of revenue recognized.
-Further, if an entity elects the modified retrospective adoption approach, one year's income statement is presented under the guidance of ASC 606 and the prior year(s) is presented under ASC 605.
-Such "apples to oranges" comparisons can jeopardize the assurance which accountants expect to obtain from analytical procedures unless certain modifications to the underlying data are made.

-Similarly, the adoption of ASC 842, Leases, will pose similar challenges in developing and analyzing the results of analytics related to intangible assets, debt and liquidity, and leverage ratios.
+Similarly, the adoption of ASC 842, Leases, poses similar challenges in developing and analyzing the results of analytics related to intangible assets, debt and liquidity, and leverage ratios.
 Unlike the impact of adopting ASC 606, the impact of adopting ASC 842 is likely to be easily identified.
-However, given the implementation approaches for ASC 842, financial statements are not likely to be comparable in their reporting of lease liabilities and the related right-of-use assets.
+However, given the implementation approaches for ASC 842, financial statements are not comparable in their reporting of lease liabilities and the related right-of-use assets.
 Again, this should be reflected in the analytics expectation and addressed in the documented results of the procedures.

-Accountants can deal with the effects of the adoption of these new standards in a number of ways.
-If possible, probably the best way to deal with the impact of adopting a new accounting standard is to attempt to isolate its effects in any analytical procedure performed.
+Accountants can deal with the effects of the adoption of these standards in a number of ways.
+If possible, the best way to deal with the impact of adopting a new accounting standard is to attempt to isolate its effects in any analytical procedure performed.
 For instance, the cumulative effect of adopting ASC 842 on both the lease liability and ROU asset can be added back to the prior year's amounts in order to create an "apples to apples" comparison.
 Financial statement ratios from the prior year can be re-run to reflect these adjustments as well.
 This is probably the best way to adjust analytics impacted by the adoption of ASC 842.